 John Brosz is the Research Data and Visualization Coordinator at the University of Calgary’s Taylor Family Digital Library.
 As part of this role he provides data visualization and research data management support, consultation, and training to scholars from a variety of areas across campus.
 John's research expertise lies in information visualization, computer graphics, 3d modeling, and human-computer interfaces.

 Uta Hinrichs, Stefania Forlini, and Bridget Moynihan.
 In Defense of Sandcastles: Research Thinking through Visualization in Digital Humanities.
-Digital Scholarship of the Humanities, to appear.
+Digital Scholarship of the Humanities.

 Stefania Forlini, Uta Hinrichs, and John Brosz.
 Mining the Material Archive: Balancing Sensate Experience and Sense-Making in Digitized Print Collections.
-In: Open Library of Humanities; Special Collection: Remaking Collections, to appear.
+In: Open Library of Humanities; Special Collection: Remaking Collections.

 Uta Hinrichs, Mennatallah El-Assady, Adam James Bradely, Christopher Collins and Stefania Forlini.
 Risk the Drift: Stretching Disciplinary Boundaries Through Critical Collaborations between the Humanities and Visualization.
 In Proceedings of the 2nd Workshop on Visualization for the Digital Humanities (Vis4DH'17), 2017.